skillrepos/k8s-dev-v2/codespace-labs.md

 ![changing port protocol](./images/k8sdev20.png?raw=true "Changing the Port Protocol")

 4. In the browser, you'll see a login screen.
 We'll use the token option to get in.
 In the *k8s-dev/monitoring* directory is a script to generate the token.
-Run the script and then copy the output.
+Switch back to the 'TERMINAL' tab.
+Run the script below and then copy the output.

 ```
 ./get-token.sh